© Wonders of World Engineering 2014-24 contents | site map | contact us | cookie policy

 Artesian Bores in Australia (Part 2)

 Underneath the parched lands of Australia lies a great subterranean reservoir, extending below one-fifth of the whole continent.
 By drilling numerous artesian wells, engineers have brought the waters to the surface in their efforts to combat the menace of drought.
-This chapter is by Harold Shepstone and is concluded from part 51.
+This chapter is concluded from part 51.

 Bore Sinking in New South Wales